snemetz/gauntlt-wrapper/README.md

 Usage
 ===========

-* Copy the contents of this repository to a directory in your application (it can be standalone too!)
+* Copy the contents of this repository to a directory
-* install-tools.sh is a work in progress for installing all the tools in virtual environments on CentOS
+* `install-tools.sh` is a work in progress for installing all the tools in virtual environments on CentOS
-* init.env.sh is for getting environment setup in a new shell after everything haas been installed
+* `init.env.sh` is for getting environment setup in a new shell after everything haas been installed
-* run.sh is for generating the attack files and running gauntlt
+* `run.sh` is for generating the attack files and running gauntlt

 * Create `gauntlt_gen.targets` using `gauntlt_gen.targets.example` as an example.
 * Create/modify templates in `templates/` Keep the filenames simple, as they are referenced by the `gauntlt_gen.targets` file.